 Practicing in the south, I’ve seen PLENTY of heartworm disease in dogs.
-Heartworms are spread through mosquito bites, so we definitely don’t get a break from it.
+Mosquito bites spread heartworms, so we definitely don’t get a break from it.
 The tragedy is that preventing this condition can be so simple.

 Currently, the biggest obstacle facing heartworm disease is misinformation.
 Widespread myths—fallacies like dogs can’t get heartworms in cold weather or home remedies can treat heartworms—aren’t just dangerous but can be deadly for dogs.

 Let’s break down some of the most common myths I’ve encountered regarding heartworm disease in dogs.
-As your dog’s biggest advocate, you can be empowered to make the best choice for the health of your pets.
+As your dog’s biggest advocate, I want you to feel empowered to make the best choice for the health of your pets.

 1. MYTH: Heartworms in dogs do not exist.
 Veterinarians and drug companies made them up.